-- Administration of the TOE locally and remotely - Configuration of warning and consent access banners - Configuration of session inactivity thresholds - Updates of the TOE software - Configuration of authentication failures - Configuration of the audit functions of the TOE - Configuration of the TOE provided services - Configuration of the cryptographic functionality of the TOE - Generate, install, and manage Pre-Shared Key (PSK) - Manage the Key Server, Connectivity Association Key (CAK) and MKA participants - Configure lockout time interval for excessive authentication failures
+- Administration of the TOE locally and remotely - Configuration of warning and consent access banners - Configuration of session inactivity thresholds - Updates of the TOE software - Configuration of authentication failures - Configuration of the audit functions of the TOE - Configuration of the cryptographic functionality of the TOE - Install and manage Pre-Shared Key (PSK) - Manage the Key Server, Connectivity Association Key (CAK) and MKA participants - Configure lockout time interval for excessive authentication failures

-The TOE supports two separate administrator roles: non-privileged administrator and privileged administrator.
-Only the privileged administrator can perform the above security relevant management functions.
-The privileged administrator is the Authorized Administrator of the TOE who can enable, disable, determine, and modify the behavior of the security functions of the TOE as described in this document.
+The TOE supports two separate Administrator roles: non-privileged Administrator and privileged Administrator.
+Only the privileged Administrator can perform the above security relevant management functions.
+The privileged Administrator is the Authorized Administrator of the TOE who can enable, disable, determine, and modify the behavior of the security functions of the TOE as described in this document.